Modelling hollow thermoplastic syntactic foams under high-strain compressive loading: Material Fabrication and Mechanical Testing

 \subsection{Mechanical testing methods}

 Transversally unconfined uniaxial compression testing of the samples was conducted on an Instron testing machine (see Fig.~\ref{fig:fig3}) at a strain rate of 10 mm/min, following BS ISO 7743-2011.
-The top and bottom platens were sprayed with WD-40 to minimise barrelling of the samples.
-The relationship between the radial and axial stretch under loading was determined from video recordings of the samples under compression.
-Further details are given in the Supplementary Material.
+The top and bottom platens were sprayed with WD-40 to minimise barrelling of the samples due to friction between the platens and the sample.
+The relationship between the lateral (radial) and axial stretch under loading was determined from video recordings of the samples under compression.
+Further details are given in the Supplementary Material on extracting the Poisson response of the samples.